sony/nmos-cpp/Documents/Authorization.md

 ### Client Credentials Grant

 This type of authorization is used by Clients to obtain the access token without user interaction.
-This is used by Nodes with no user interface.
+This is for use by Nodes with no user interface.

 For extra security the Node uses _Private Key JWT_ to authenticate with the Authorization Server when requesting the access token.